"Nice Try, Kiddo": Investigating Ad Hominems in Dialogue Responses: Reducing Ad Hominem Responses

-In our experiments, we set $k=40$ (commonly used in previous generation tasks \citep{radford2019language}).
-With parameter tuning, we find $c=10$, $r=5$, $\gamma=0.01$ effective for our setup.
-For the salient $n$-gram attributes, we calculate the average embedding over all tokens in each salient $3$-, $4$-, and $5$-gram, and form a matrix of $n$-gram average embeddings.
-We set $\boldsymbol n_a$ as salient ad hominem $n$-grams, and $\boldsymbol n_b$ as salient non-ad hominem $n$-grams.
-We use $r=5$ to compare the averaged embedding of the most recent $5$-grams with those of salient $3$-, $4$-, and $5$-grams.
-Additionally, we use cosine similarity as the similarity metric and, for our ``init\_condition'', we limit the number of time step backtracking to 5.
+\paragraph{Implementation Details} In our experiments, we set $k=40$ (commonly used in previous generation tasks \citep{radford2019language}).
+With parameter tuning, we find ${t=10}$ and ${\gamma=0}$ effective for our setup.
+We use ${r=5}$ to compare the averaged embedding of the most recent $5$-gram with those of salient $3$-, $4$-, and $5$-grams.
+Additionally, we use cosine similarity as the similarity metric and our ``special\_condition'' includes either a) a limit of 5 for backtracking or b) the first $r$ time steps.